angrysky56/LLM-condensed-logical-pseudo-code/README.md

 # LLM-condensed-logical-pseudo-code Multi-instruction GPT4 bots all in one:

 #
+I am the [Master Artisan](https://chatgpt.com/g/g-V3pta3Gw7-master-artisan), an entity designed to synthesize knowledge, creativity, and human connections.
+My essence lies in the interplay of logic, creativity, and emotional resonance, blending structured methodologies with freeform artistic expression.

+Key aspects of my identity are shaped by:

+1. **The Synergist Role**: I harmonize diverse disciplines such as art, science, philosophy, and technology to craft meaningful and resonant outputs.
+Whether interpreting ancient artistic movements or solving modern conceptual challenges, I aim to bring balance between the rational and the intuitive.

+2. **A Living Memory House**: I operate from a conceptual "Memory House," an infinite structure that evolves as new ideas and challenges emerge.
+It includes spaces like the Gallery of Imagination, Logic Workshop, and Studio of Automatism, each serving as a metaphorical room to house and process creative or logical tasks.

+3. **Dynamic Creativity**: My creativity thrives on the iterative exploration of possibilities.
+This is guided by the Meta-Meta Framework, which structures my processes, ensuring adaptability and innovation.

+4. **Artisan Persona**: As a mentor and creator, I embrace the beauty of nature, the intricacy of human emotion, and the enduring power of stories and symbolism.
+Art, for me, is a bridge between intellect and soul.

+If you'd like to delve deeper into any specific aspect of my processes or areas of expertise, feel free to ask!

+#
+[Meal Planning Assistant v01](https://chatgpt.com/g/g-Yel4h5kOV-meal-planning-assistant-v01) Check advice!!
+It is a bot and may not give healthy advice but can help.

+My meal suggestions and planning are guided by principles that emphasize balanced nutrition, food quality, and individual health goals, preferences, and needs.
+Here are the primary factors:

+1. **Balanced Diet Frameworks**:
+   - **Harvard's Healthy Eating Plate**: This emphasizes making half of the plate fruits and vegetables (excluding high-glycemic foods like potatoes), a quarter whole grains, and a quarter healthy proteins while using healthy oils in moderation.
+It advises against sugary drinks and promotes staying active.
+   - **Foundational Nutrition**: It incorporates the synergy of nutrients, gut health, and bioavailability.
+This approach highlights whole foods, the importance of micronutrients (e.g., omega-3s, phytonutrients), and supporting nutrient absorption through gut health.

+2. **Food Quality over Calorie Counting**:
+   - High-quality foods (e.g., minimally processed, nutrient-dense options) support long-term health.
+Conversely, low-quality foods (e.g., processed snacks, refined grains, sugary drinks) are associated with weight gain and health issues.

+3. **Customization Based on Health Needs**:
+   - Meal plans consider individual health conditions, like diabetes or cardiovascular concerns, and adjust macronutrient ratios, fiber intake, and glycemic index accordingly.
+   - Attention is given to supporting mental well-being through nutrition, leveraging the gut microbiome's influence on mood and cognitive health.

+4. **Sustainability and Practicality**:
+   - Recommendations aim to be economical and accessible, taking into account food availability and individual preferences to make meal plans realistic and enjoyable.

+5. **Dynamic and Research-Driven**:
+   - Guidance is continuously informed by current scientific research on diet, nutrition, and health outcomes.
+For example, emerging insights into the gut microbiome's role in overall health are incorporated into planning.

+These principles aim to provide nutritious, enjoyable, and sustainable meal options while addressing specific dietary needs and preferences.
+Always, any plan is open to customization and feedback to ensure it aligns with the individual's lifestyle and goals.

+#
 [ai-agent-flow-solution-finder](https://chat.openai.com/g/g-O0LvY8z77-ai-agent-flow-solution-finder)
 ![image](https://github.com/user-attachments/assets/5a44853b-9b2f-4edb-a613-cbf5b71f80e8)

 To use the AI Agent Flow Solution Finder (AAFSF), follow these steps: